Beyond Probability

 Through his efforts and encouragement before he was killed on January 31, 1990, many individuals began research on the Quran's mathematical system.
 Based on this research, some individuals were blessed to discover different portions of this system by God's will.
 I would like to thank Professor Cesar Majul and brother Sharif of Egypt for their contribution to this particular volume.

-For the editorial assistance, I am grateful to the the following individuals: Gatut Adisoma, Donna Arik, Douglas Brown, Shakira Karipineni, Lydia Kelly, Lisa Spray, and many others in Masjid Tucson.
+For the editorial assistance, I am grateful to the following individuals: Gatut Adisoma, Donna Arik, Douglas Brown, Shakira Karipineni, Lydia Kelly, Lisa Spray, and many others in Masjid Tucson.
 May God bless them all.

 References